 If you are unfamiliar with the term financial freedom, I would recommend that you begin by reading my recent article – What is financial freedom?

 Without repeating every word of that article, the concept of financial freedom is fairly easy to understand.
-Individuals begin their adult life by obtaining a skillset and finding employment.
-In other words, most of us trade our time for money.
+Individuals begin their adult life by developing a skillset and finding employment.
+In doing so, we trade our time for money.
 Instead of spending all of that hard-earned money, you can choose to minimize your expenses and spend less than you earn, creating a pool of savings.
 If you invest those savings responsibly, you can realize a return on your investment, compounding the growth of your savings.

 Eventually, your investment portfolio will produce enough income each year to support your living expenses, at which point you will no longer require a regular paycheck and can choose to spend your time however you would like.
 That is called financial freedom, or financial independence, or retirement.

 Don’t miss that last paragraph.
-Spending your time however you would like is the point of financial freedom.
+Spending your time however you would like is the definition of financial freedom.

-Other times, the author is overly concerned with the outcome – “Financial freedom is nothing more than slang for retirement!
+Other times, the author is overly concerned with the individual outcome: “Financial freedom is nothing more than slang for retirement!
 Only fools would choose to skimp and save 80% of their income, only to retire at age 40 and sit at home alone!”

 Clearly, these authors don’t understand the concept.
 Financial freedom is not about how you choose to spend your time, it’s about having the freedom to choose.